brian-dumbacher/text-analysis/README.md

-# word-stemming
+# text-analysis
-This repository contains tools for performing word stemming
+This repository contains tools for conducting text analysis